redis/redis-doc/topics/cluster-spec.md

 Redis Cluster is a distributed implementation of Redis with the following goals, in order of importance in the design:

 * High performance and linear scalability up to 1000 nodes.
-* No merge operations in order to play well with the large values typical of the Redis data model.
+* No merge operations in order to play well with values size and semantics typical of the Redis data model.
 * Write safety: the system tries to retain all the writes originating from clients connected with the majority of the nodes.
 However there are small windows where acknowledged writes can be lost.
 * Availability: Redis Cluster is able to survive to partitions where the majority of the master nodes are reachable and there is at least a reachable slave for every master node that is no longer reachable.

 What is described in this document is implemented in the `unstable` branch of the Github Redis repository.
+Redis Cluster has now entered the beta stage, so new betas are released every month and can be found in the [download page](http://redis.io/download) of the Redis web site.

 Implemented subset
 ---

 Redis Cluster implements all the single keys commands available in the non distributed version of Redis.
-Commands performing complex multi key operations like Set type unions or intersections are not implemented, and in general all the operations where keys are not available in the node processing the command are not implemented.
+Commands performing complex multi key operations like Set type unions or intersections are implemented as well as long as the keys all belong to the same node.

-In the future it is possible that using the `MIGRATE COPY` command users will be able to use *Computation Nodes* to perform multi-key read only operations in the cluster, but it is not likely that the Redis Cluster itself will be able to perform complex multi key operations implementing some kind of transparent way to move keys around.
+Redis Cluster implements a concept called **hash tags** that can be used in order to force certain keys to be stored in the same node.
+However during manual reshardings multi-key operations may become unavailable for some time while single keys operations are always available.

 Redis Cluster does not support multiple databases like the stand alone version of Redis, there is just database 0, and `SELECT` is not allowed.